Table of contents

 Prepayment Penalties

 Many DSCR loans include prepayment penalties, such as 5-4-3-2-1 or 3-2-1 stepdown structures, charging fees if you pay off the loan early.
+Investors planning to refinance or sell in the near term should seek loans with minimal or no prepayment penalties.

 Key Features of DSCR Loan Terms